victorminden/updating-multifrontal/README.md

 On its own, this updating scheme applied to the multifrontal method should not attain greater than a constant factor speed-up compared to updating anew, but I have received requests that this implementation be made available.
 A corresponding description of the initial implementation is available in my class project write-up [here](https://victorminden.github.io/docs/project_cme335.pdf).

 This is primarily personal research code and therefore is provided as-is with minimal documentation.
+Further, as it is stepping-stone code on the way to more complicated methods, it is not necessarily the most efficient when applied specifically to the multifrontal case.

 ### How do I get set up? ###